Architecture

 Player-based

-If you are considering the player-based architecture, this means that you either do not have a game backed or you don't want it to orchestrate players and servers.
+The player-based architecture is ideal if your game does not have a backend or you prefer not to use it for player and server orchestration.
 To enable this, game clients communicate directly with Idem in this architecture.
-When a match suggestion is created by Idem, we request to host a game server at a server hosting provider (ADD LINK) of your choice.
-Once we recieve the server join info for the server from the server hosting provider, we forward it to each player who is part of the suggested match.
+When a match suggestion is created by Idem, we request to host a game server at a server hosting provider of your choice.
+Once we receive the server join info for the server from the server hosting provider, we forward it to each player who is part of the suggested match.

-Based on it's nature of game clients not going through a backend server, the player-based architecture includes additional components for an optimized experience.
+Since game clients are not going through a backend server, the player-based architecture includes additional components for an optimized experience.
 These include:

 - Integration with authentication providers (e.g. Steam and Firebase) for securing your matchmaking queues